|HMRC Reference:Notice 75 (June 2014)||View Change History|

 A vehicle in this category must be constructed or adapted, and used, solely for the conveyance of machinery for spreading material on roads to deal with frost, ice or snow (with or without articles or material used for the purposes of the machinery).

 Many of these vehicles are converted HGVs that are used as gritters in the winter months.
 If the gritting equipment is fitted in a workshop and is attached for the duration of the winter the vehicle is deemed to meet the requirements of the law despite the fact that the legislation states that it should be used ‘solely’ for gritting.

 The following do not qualify in this category:

 A vehicle in this category must be designed and constructed as a mobile crane which:

-(e) is used on public roads only as a crane in connection with work carried on at a site in the immediate vicinity of where it is being used or for the purpose of proceeding to and from the place where it is to be used,
+(a) is used on public roads only as a crane in connection with work carried on at a site in the immediate vicinity of where it is being used or for the purpose of proceeding to and from the place where it is to be used

 (b) when so proceeding does not carry any load except such as is necessary for its propulsion or the operation of built-in lifting apparatus, and